nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ### 1.1 Target Audience

 The intended audience of this Installation Guide are X-Road Security server system administrators responsible for installing and using X-Road software.
-The daily operation and maintenance of the security server is covered by its User Guide \[[UG-SS](#Ref_UG-SS)\].
+The daily operation and maintenance of the Security Server is covered by its User Guide \[[UG-SS](#Ref_UG-SS)\].

 The document is intended for readers with a moderate knowledge of Linux server management, computer networks, and the X-Road working principles.